The Future of the Office: Where Do We Go From Here?

 Finally, I talked with an executive from a professional services firm who was almost giddy about the prospect of shuttering all the corporate offices so that his entire company could work from home on a permanent basis.
 Not only would this save money, he argued, but there were new productivity tools available that could help his company monitor his employees’ every keystroke within every minute of every working day.

 After talking with all three, the only conclusion I could reach is that the “office” as we knew it before the arrival of COVID-19 is facing an existential crisis.

 When it comes to WFH, be careful what you wish for

-Most business organizations were not given a choice when the pandemic hit.
+Most business organisations were not given a choice when the pandemic hit.
 The novel coronavirus was so contagious and so potentially dangerous, many governments simply ordered everyone who could work from home to abandon their offices.

 At first blush, few people were concerned about abandoning the corporate office.
-For so long, so many people around the world were clamoring for the opportunity to work remotely.
+For so long, so many people around the world were clamouring for the opportunity to work remotely.
 Why not give them what they wanted?